Control Problems with Vanishing Lie Bracket Arising from Complete Odd Circulant Evolutionary Games: Notation and Preliminary Results

 and

 By way of example, we illustrate the matrices $\mathbf{L}_5$ and $\mathbf{M}_5$ for the 5-strategy cyclic game.

-From a game-theoretic perspective, we can think of $\mathbf{L}_N$ as being the traditional payoff matrix of the complete cyclic game with $N$ strategies; e.g., the payoff matrix of rock-paper-scissors.
-On the other hand, $\mathbf{M}_N$ can be thought of an actuating matrix that will determine whether the interior fixed point of the complete cyclic game is stable or unstable, as we show in the sequel.
+From a game-theoretic perspective, we can think of $\mathbf{L}_N$ as being the traditional payoff matrix of the complete cyclic game with $N$ strategies. $\mathbf{M}_N$ can be thought of an actuating matrix that will determine whether the interior fixed point of the complete cyclic game is stable or unstable.

 In the remainder of this paper, we will consider the generalized cyclic game with $N$ strategies where $N = 3, 5, 7, \dots$, and we note that both $L_N$ and $M_N$ are circulant matrices.
 The payoff matrix for the generalized cyclic game with $N$ strategies and parameter $\gamma$ is: